Insurance needs of small business owners

-The dreams of small business owners and the business plans that outline the strategy to fulfill those dreams rarely include the insurance protections that business owners will need.
-Yet, having adequate protection can help your business succeed, while protecting you and your family from financial risk.
+The dreams of small business owners and the business plans they create to outline the strategy to fulfill those dreams rarely include the insurance protections that every business owner needs.
+Yet, it’s essential to have adequate protection in place, which not only can help your business succeed, but can help protect you and your family from financial risk.

 Consider these key insurance protections:

 This is a typical package of coverage that addresses the basic and most important needs of the small business owner.
 This package includes:

 - Liability coverage, which provides defense and damages protection if you, your employees, or products and services cause bodily harm to a third party

 - Property insurance, which will cover buildings or other business property such as equipment, computers, and inventory from losses due to fire, vandalism, theft, smoke damage, etc.